TekWear/tekwear.github.io/docs/intro.md

 # Documentation Intro

-AgVoice currently publishes an API for retriving data collected in the field.
+AgVoice currently publishes an API for retrieving data collected in the field.